ShelfPicShelfPic

 If you disable Functional cookies, you will experience:

-• Theme reset to default on every visit;
+• Theme and visual-direction preferences resetting to default on every visit;

 4.5 Effect of Disabling Analytics Cookies